stritzinger/ro2erl_bridge/doc/design.md

 ## Development Status

-The bridge is currently in early development with the following implementation status:

 ### Implemented Features
 - Basic message dispatch and reception
 - Hub discovery and automatic connection
 - Simple API for message forwarding

 ### Planned Features
 - Message filtering based on rules
 - Network traffic inspection (Network Mode)
 - Advanced metrics collection and reporting